 For the deep dive, we have not considered the results by the securities affected during each event, since the results seem to hold strongly across the entire set.
 Checking this extra box might show other potentially interesting or unexpected outcomes.
 The sudden spread increase and surrounding market events on Oct-31-2014 are worthy of a closer inspection.
 This study has been performed as a completely closed system.
 To further this avenue of approach, having external control variables could help account for some of the cyclical or structural variations in the variables and establish the trends strongly.
 This is particularly important for the trading costs which are on a decreasing trend from the beginning of our sample and including explanatory variables could explain this phenomenon.
-We have not included moving trading cost volatilities in any of our regressions, but these could be useful control variables since these change at a slower pace compared to the actual variable and pick up long term trends. \end{doublespace}
+We have not included moving trading cost volatilities in any of our regressions, but these could be useful control variables since these change at a slower pace compared to the actual variable and pick up long term trends. \begin{doublespace}